mongodb/docs-realm/examples/cpp/README.md

 The Flexible Sync backend that this app hits is the [cpp-tester App Services app in the Realm Example Testers Atlas project of the Bushicorp Atlas Organization](https://realm.mongodb.com/groups/5f60207f14dfb25d23101102/apps/6388f860cb722c5a5e002425/dashboard)

+## Unit Test Structure

+The unit tests are broken out into three separate test suites:

+- asymmetric: Examples for Asymmetric Sync/Data Ingest
+- local: Examples that don't require Sync (basic CRUD, notifications, logging, data modeling, threading)
+- sync: Examples that involve connecting to App Services and/or Device Sync (sync session, manage subscriptions, error handling, calling a function, managing users)

+Separating local from Sync simplifies running the tests.
+When you run the Sync test suite on macOS, you're prompted to enter your laptop user password to give permission to make network requests.
+Separating the local tests means you don't have to deal with that prompt for tests that don't require network access.
+It also makes running the local tests faster.

+Separating asymmetric from Sync is required because asymmetric requires you to explicity pass the asymmetric object types when opening the synced database, while sync does not.
+Most of the Sync examples use the database open template that does not require you to explicitly pass objects, which causes issues when the project contains asymmetric object types.

+The C++ GitHub workflow looks for changes in the corresponding directory, and only runs the tests for the relevant test suite.
+For example, if you only make changes in the `local` directory, GitHub only builds and runs the `local` test suite when you make a PR.
+This speeds up the tests in CI.

+Navigate to the relevant test suite when you need to add or make change to tests.

 ## First-time Setup

 The project uses [CMake](https://cmake.org/) to create build files (Makefile, .xcodeproj...) for the